chef/chef-web-docs/chef_master/source/windows.rst

 -----------------------------------------------------
 .. tag resource_env_summary

-Use the **env** resource to manage environment keys in Microsoft Windows.
+Use the **windows_env** resource to manage environment keys in Microsoft Windows.
 After an environment key is set, Microsoft Windows must be restarted before the environment key will be available to the Task Scheduler.

+This resource was previously called the **env** resource; its name was updated in Chef Client 14.0 to reflect the fact that only Windows is supported.
+Existing cookbooks using ``env`` will continue to function, but should be updated to use the new name.

 .. end_tag